-THEATER FOR THE NEW CITY'S DREAM UP FESTIVAL TO PRESENT "OCCASIONALLY
+THEATER FOR THE NEW CITY TO PRESENT "OCCASIONALLY NOTHING,"

 WHERE AND WHEN:

-Theater for the New City (Johnson Theater), 155 First Avenue
+Theater for the New City, 155 First Avenue

 Running Time: 70 minutes.
-Critics are invited to all performances.
+Critics are invited, dates TBA.

-NEW YORK, August 2 -- It was inevitable, perhaps, that our post-truth politics would seep into 21st century absurdist theater.
-One sunny example is "Occasionally Nothing" by Natalie Menna, which takes us to a dismal time-to-come when something can become a profound, obvious nothing.
+It was inevitable, perhaps, that post-truth politics would seep into 21st century absurdist theater.
+One sunny example is "Occasionally Nothing" by Natalie Menna, which takes us to an upsetting time-to-come when something can become a profound, obvious nothing.
 Life becomes the time in between the sometimes which sometimes happen.
-The piece won awards in Planet Connections Festivity for developmental stagings, with critics cheering the playwright for her mastery of Theater of the Absurd.
-Theater for the New City's Dream Up festival will present the work September 8 to 16.
+The piece was presented in Theater for the New City's Dream Up Festival in 2018.
+It won awards in Planet Connections Festivity for developmental stagings, with critics cheering the playwright for her mastery of Theater of the Absurd.
+Theater for the New City will now present the piece fully staged..
 Ivette Dumeng directs.

-Critic Anthony P. Penning (The Modernist Beat) praised "Menna's sure command of the tools of the Theatre of the Absurd," writing, "Menna focuses not on political polemics but on the spiritual and emotional devastation that our less-than-brave new world is wreaking.
+A truncated version of the play won prizes for Outstanding Playwriting of a One-Act and Outstanding Overall Production of a One-Act at Planet Connections Festivity in 2016.
+Reviewer Anthony P. Penning (The Modernist Beat) praised "Menna's sure command of the tools of the Theatre of the Absurd," writing, "Menna focuses not on political polemics but on the spiritual and emotional devastation that our less-than-brave new world is wreaking.
 The writing here is spare, brutal, and emotionally resonant."
-He praised the dialogue as crackling with energy and wit, and concluded, "Most artists have game-changing works, a piece that catapults them to the next level of their medium; 'Occasionally Nothing' is that work for Menna.
-The play clearly belongs to the same tradition of Beckett’s 'End Game,' which does not rob it of its importance or necessity.
-It speaks to the dark shadows of the 21st-century in a vibrant and yes comic voice.
-It should be seen."
+He praised her dialogue as crackling with energy and wit.

-Menna is also author of "Committed," which was performed last season at the 14th Street Y, and a resident playwright of August Strindberg Rep, for whom she adapted "Journey in Light and Shadow" by Stig Dalager for a 2017 production at Gene Frankel Theatre.
-She has received awards at Planet Connections Festivity for her plays "Occasionally Nothing," "Committed" and "Zen A.M."
-Her "Roberta!" was presented twice at United Solo Festival.
-Her other plays include "I-POD" and "Hiroshi-Me," which won awards in other festivals.
+Menna is also author of "Committed," which will be presented by TNC in 2022, and a resident playwright of August Strindberg Rep, for which she adapted "Journey in Light and Shadow" by modern Danish playwright Stig Dalager.
+She has received awards at Planet Connections Festivity.
+Her play "Roberta!" was presented twice at United Solo Festival.
+Her other plays include "Zen A.M.," "I-POD" and "Hiroshi-Me," which won awards in other festivals.
 "Roberta!," "I-POD" and "Zen A.M." were published by indietheaternow.com.
-She is also an actor and appears in the 2018 Dream Up Festival August 27 to September 4 in August Strindberg's "Creditors," newly translated by Robert Greer.
+She is also an actor and appeared at Theater for the New City in lead rôles in three Strindberg plays: Elise in the world premiere of “Pelican/Isle of the Dead,” Laura in “The Father” and Tekla in "Creditors," all in new translations by Robert Greer.

 # # #

-Photos of this play are available at: https://photos.app.goo.gl/kTTGZVE85YcWwrfX7.
+Photos of the 2018 Dream Up Festival production are available at: https://photos.app.goo.gl/kTTGZVE85YcWwrfX7